ufjschool/ob-s14/drafts/second/HauntedStory.md

 #Emilie Shinskie

-I was curious, curious about who these people were and skeptical about what they did.
+I was curious; curious about who these people were and skeptical about what they did.

-I walked into the Engineering Building on the UF campus at 7:50 p.m., looking for the white polo shirts he said they’d be wearing.
-On their website they claimed to be “everyday people,” passionate and interested in researching and investigating paranormal activity.
+I walked into the Engineering Building on UF campus at 7:50 p.m., looking for the white polo shirts he said they’d be wearing.
+On their website, they claimed to be “everyday people,” passionate and interested in researching and investigating paranormal activity.

-Pete Bolejack, the founder of Florida Paranormal Investigations (FPI), and Stephanie Boothby, a PHD student in Anthropology at UF and member of the non-profit organization, shook my hand kindly.
+Pete Bolejack, the founder of Florida Paranormal Investigations (FPI), and Stephanie Boothby, a doctoral student in anthropology at UF and member of the nonprofit organization, shook my hand kindly.
 They were more professional and gentler-looking than I had imagined.

-“ ‘I’ve never told anyone this before because I didn’t think anyone would believe me; they’d think I was crazy.’
+“‘I’ve never told anyone this before because I didn’t think anyone would believe me; they’d think I was crazy.’
 I hear that one line; I’ve heard it dozens of times,” Boothby said.

 Boothby and Bolejack help explain the unexplainable.
 They calm the frightened, and along with the rest of their team, they investigate all things bizarre: the noises, the smells, the sightings.
 “It’s about helping people, helping them not to be afraid in their own homes, giving them ways to deal with what’s going,” Boothby said.